-There’s no industry that women can’t touch.
-From tech startups to manufacturing companies, women entrepreneurs have begun to dominate the business world in the last few years, breaking into male-dominated spaces like they belong there (because they do).
+From tech startups to manufacturing companies, women entrepreneurs have been dominating the business world in the last few years, breaking into male-dominated spaces like they belong there (because they do).

 The result?
-A huge increase in profits, diverse workforces and a greater push for work-life balance.
-Women in business aren’t here to mess around, and it’s clear that their influence is making positive changes in the business world as a whole.
-To learn more about the female influence in the business world, check out the women in business statistics below.
+A huge increase in profits, diverse workforces, and a greater push for work-life balance.
+To learn more about the female influence in the business world, check out the women in business statistics below, or learn more about the latest small business trends.
 All references for these stats are listed at the end of the blog.